 Easy Peppermint Fudge Recipe

-We're still baking along in our 12 Days of Christmas Baking Series, and I'm so excited to share the simplest fudge recipe you can imagine tonight!
+If you LOVE Christmas Baking, you will be SO HAPPY to have the simplest fudge recipe to easily whip up some peppermint fudge!
 I love baking and cooking up sweet stuff in my kitchen, so this is my favorite time of year . . . if it were up to me I'd give up meals completely and just live on dessert.

 I'm pretty sure we finished the entire recipe in under 20 minutes including clean-up, which of course is my favorite way to cook.

 This is such an easy fudge recipe, and you can easily swap out the peppermint on top for a cup of marshmallows mixed in to make marshmallow fudge.
 If you've got these 5 ingredients and 20 minutes of time, go ahead and get started!

 - semi-sweet chocolate chips

 - milk chocolate chips